The New Meta Economy

 Welcome to The New Meta Economy.

 Mark Zuckerberg says AI is transforming everything.
-But if you read his latest quarterly remarks, what it’s really transforming is how efficiently Meta can sell you things, replace your job, and insert itself between your eyes and the world.
+But if you read Meta’s first-quarter 2025 remarks, what it is really transforming is how efficiently Meta can sell you things, replace some human work, and insert itself between your eyes and the world.

 Forget the hype around artificial general intelligence or digital utopias.

-This is about control — of time, labor, and interface.
+This is about control: time, labor, and interface.

-It’s about a company with 3.4 billion daily users reshaping economic activity around one goal: monetized attention.
+It is about a company with billions of daily users reshaping economic activity around one goal: monetized attention.

-You tell the AI what outcome you want — more customers, higher conversion — and it figures out the audience, the content, the timing.
+You tell the AI what outcome you want: more customers, higher conversion, lower acquisition costs.
+It figures out the audience, the content, and the timing.

 No creativity required.
 No media agency.
 Just a black box that sells stuff.